gameplaycolor/gameplaycolor.com/site/faq/index.md

 We've have had a lot of requests for this feature and it's something we're exploring for future updates to Game Play Color.

+We're tracking this as [Issue #46](https://github.com/jbmorley/gameplay/issues/46) on GitHub.

 <p class="faq-top"><a href="#">&#8613; Back to the top</a></p>

 ---